The following are organization charts updated as of Spring 2022.

 Associate Faculty Committee – The Mission College Associate (Part-Time) Faculty Committee serves as a standing subcommittee of the Academic Senate to provide support to the Senate and the College as a whole on all academic issues pertaining to part-time faculty.

-Distance Learning Committee – The Distance Learning (DL) Committee recommends policies for distance education in compliance with Title V regulations.
+Distance Learning Committee.
+The Distance Learning (DL) Committee recommends policies for distance education in compliance with Title V regulations.
 It provides resource materials for best practices in distance education and advocates for new technologies in development of online teaching materials.
-The DL committee meets Mondays from 2:30-3:30.

 Noncredit Committee - The Mission College Noncredit Committee serves as a standing subcommittee of the Academic Senate to provide support to the Senate and the College as a whole and facilitate the implementation of noncredit programs and courses at Mission College.